julie-forman-kay-lab/IDPConformerGenerator/example/cnot7_example/README.rst

     Using the ``resre`` subclient can help you with this.

-Steps from now will assume you're in the ``example/cnot7_example`` directory and have already compiled your preferred reusable IDPConformerGenerator *database*.
+Steps from now will assume you're in the ``example/cnot7_example`` directory and have already created your preferred reusable IDPConformerGenerator *database*.
 For instructions on the database, please visit the previous exercise "A Real Case Scenario".